polimi-ispl/2025-music-plc-challenge/README.md

 Please note that **technical reports will <ins>not</ins> be included in the Symposium Proceedings**.

-Nevertheless, authors are warmly encouraged to submit regular papers outlining their PLC method to the 3rd International Workshop on Networked Immersive Audio or the main conference track.
+Nevertheless, authors are warmly encouraged to submit regular papers outlining their PLC method to the main conference track.
 Regular papers will undergo the normal peer-review process, whereas technical reports will not.

 **Paper acceptance and registration to the conference are <ins>not</ins> required for taking part in the 2025 Music Packet Loss Concealment Challenge.**